What it’s Like to Gain Fieldwork Experience in an Interdisciplinary Pediatric Clinic Geared Toward Autism Therapy

 2. Interdisciplinary, collaborative model

 When students are placed in one of our centers, they have the added benefit of learning about a range of disciplines, in addition to their own fields of choice.
-Our 360 Care model combines various autism services, giving our students a taste of what it’s like to closely collaborate with clinicians on topics that go beyond their typical studies, plus use their own knowledge in fresh, new ways to meet goals for their patients.
+Our 360 Care model combines various pediatric services, giving our students a taste of what it’s like to closely collaborate with clinicians on topics that go beyond their typical studies, plus use their own knowledge in fresh, new ways to meet goals for their patients.
 Occupational therapy and speech therapy students and professionals don’t naturally collaborate as closely in other settings, which helps Hopebridge stand apart from other placements.

 “If you have a choice of where to serve your internship, look somewhere you can find a community.
-I chose to work at Hopebridge mainly because of my conversation with Boyd about the team before I started.
+I chose to work at Hopebridge mainly because of my conversation with my supervisor about the team before I started.
 You can learn almost anywhere, but if you don’t feel valued while you’re there, it’s probably not where you want to end up, even if it’s good on paper,” said Mikaela Hall, a speech-language pathologist (SLP) and former student with Hopebridge.

 3. Multiple layers of supervision

-“I really appreciated how Boyd and the other therapists helped me the first couple weeks.
+“I really appreciated how my supervisor and the other therapists helped me the first couple weeks.
 It was so easy to come into their team and interact with them.
 They always asked what I needed and I never felt uncomfortable asking questions.
 It wasn’t just my supervisor looking out for me; I had support from the entire therapy team,” said Mikaela.

 4. Ability to develop a range of skills